Carlos Mariani

-Carlos Mariani (born July 13, 1957) is a Minnesota politician and member of the Minnesota House of Representatives.
-A member of the Minnesota Democratic–Farmer–Labor Party (DFL), he represents District 65B, which includes portions of the city of Saint Paul in Ramsey County, which is part of the Twin Cities metropolitan area.
+Carlos Mariani (born July 13, 1957) is a Minnesota politician and former member of the Minnesota House of Representatives.
+A member of the Minnesota Democratic–Farmer–Labor Party (DFL), he represented District 65B, which includes portions of the city of Saint Paul in Ramsey County, a part of the Twin Cities metropolitan area.

 Education

 Mariani graduated from Macalester College in Saint Paul with a B.A., and later attended the Humphrey Institute at the University of Minnesota, where he was a Mondale Policy Fellow, and the University of Minnesota Law School.

 Minnesota House of Representatives

-Mariani was first elected to the House in 1990 and has been reelected every two years since.
-He was chair of the K-12 Education Policy and Oversight Committee from 2007 to 2010 and an assistant majority leader during the 1995–1996 biennium.
+Mariani was first elected to the House in 1990 and was reelected every two years for three decades.
+He announced his retirement in 2022 amid state legislative redistricting.
+Mariani chaired the K-12 Education Policy and Oversight Committee from 2007 to 2010 and was an assistant majority leader during the 1995–96 biennium.

 Personal life

 Mariani works in nonprofit management as the executive director of the Minnesota Education Equity Partnership.